 It is extremely important to understand the difference between the two survey types, as they focus on different WLAN characteristics.
 Please refer to Understanding Survey Types: Passive, Active, and Predictive for more information.
 When performing an active survey, an additional configuration dialog is displayed before you can start data collection.
 This dialog is explained in the Active Survey Configuration chapter.
-Additionally, when a compatible spectrum analysis device is connected to the computer, you will be able to collect spectrum data either in parallel with a passive survey (the first dialog option will be titled your initial location on the map by clicking on the corresponding spot.
+Additionally, when a compatible spectrum analysis device is connected to the computer, you will be able to collect spectrum data either in parallel with a passive survey (the first dialog option will be titled Passive Survey + Spectrum Survey) or in spectrum-only mode (another option titled Spectrum Survey will be added to the dialog).

+Continuous Mode: To start data collection, click on the Start button (illustrated on the left) and then mark your initial location on the map by clicking on the corresponding spot.
 Walk along the planned path at a steady pace in a straight line.
 You should walk a bit slower than you normally do.
 Every time you reach the end of the straight line on your path (i.e., every time you need to change direction), click on the map again to mark your current location.
 Data collection stops when you click on the Stop button (illustrated on the right.)
 If you want to suspend data collection temporarily without stopping your current survey (e.g. when you want to answer a phone call and then continue), click on the Pause button (illustrated on the left) to pause the survey and then click it again to resume.
 Important: if you paused the survey, you can move freely, but you must return to the exact location where you paused the survey before you resume it, otherwise your survey data will be invalid.